 Being a hedonist at heart, my second love in life after the points game is wine.
 Most of my points earn from this category comes from strategically shopping for wine at Qantas Epiqure.
 I’ve held premium membership since the program started back in 2012, allowing me to access free shipping and extra points earn on purchases.
 I generally find that Qantas wine prices are more expensive than retailers like Dan Murphy.
 However, with high bonus points on offer, purchasing through Epiqure can still be a good value proposition.
 In the past 12 months, I’ve taken advantage of up to 15,000 bonus points when purchasing a case of wine.
 With those points representing a domestic business class upgrade that would otherwise cost hundreds of dollars, I’m happy to pay a bit more to buy through Qantas Epiqure.

 In addition to Qantas Epiqure spend, where possible, I’ll also try to book my meals out using Qantas Restaurants.
 Dimmi powers the Qantas Restaurants online booking website.
 It provides access to thousands of eateries across Australia, and you’ll earn a minimum 100 points per diner, with the points earn sometimes doubled during the year.
+At the moment, you can also earn points through meal delivery boxes via HelloFresh.

 Shopping comes in at third place on the list.
 Most of my spend in this category comes from purchasing at retailers via the Qantas Online Mall.